Morning-glories and bindweeds

 It is a native of Mexico, Central America, and parts of South America, but is widely cultivated elsewhere in warm countries, often escaping and becoming naturalized.

-The specific name is from a Nahuatl word, qua’mochitl, of unknown meaning.
+The specific name is derived from a Nahuatl word, qua’mochitl, of unknown meaning.
 The English name refers to the flower colour, which resembles the colour of the robes worn by Catholic cardinals.

 Cardinal creeper, Pokhara, Nepal.
 (Photo copyright © by Kaj Halberg)